-Stid Hill Multiple Use Area Trails is a 3.7 mile moderately trafficked loop trail located near Canandaigua, NY that features a waterfall and is rated as difficult.
+Stid Hill Multiple Use Area Trails is a 3.7 mile moderately trafficked loop trail located near Canandaigua, New York that features a waterfall and is rated as difficult.
 The trail is primarily used for hiking, trail running, and mountain biking and is accessible year-round.

 Great hike, my kind of trail.
 Up hill out and down hill back with many animals.
 There were a lot of posted signs at the top...
 I would definitely go back once the leaves fall to see the view from the top.